vonkanehoffen/wix-style-react/docs/usage/COMPONENTS_DRIVERS.md

 await inputDriver.enterText('hello world');
 ```

-**Notice:** The driver methods are asynchronious, in order to create a consistent API across different platofrms
+**Notice:** The driver methods are asynchronous, in order to create a consistent API across different platforms

 ### Using drivers in a test
 As in any test, the logical component is being rendered and then being interacted.